-23.5.2 Dry milling
+5.2 Dry milling

 Dry milling is widely used in the processing of maize.
-The capacity of the process to yield aflatoxin safe products is highly dependent on the initial level of toxin in the original material.
+The capacity of the process to yield aflatoxin-safe products is highly dependent on the initial level of toxin in the original material.
 Studies have shown that during the process of dry milling, aflatoxin is primarily segregated in the bran and fines fraction (Njapau et al., 1998; Mutungi et al., 2008), and less than 12% of the aflatoxin in the original material remains in the main product (endosperm/grits and low fat flour) (Scott, 1984).
 Siwela et al. (2005) showed that aflatoxin concentration in maize meal was reduced by approximately 92% after dehulling maize grains.
 The distribution of aflatoxins in dry-milled maize fractions was also evaluated by Castells et al. (2008), who found higher levels of aflatoxins in the outer layers of the kernels, while processed products from the inner parts of the grain, such as maize meal and flaking grits, had decreased mycotoxin levels.
 Pietri et al. (2009) found reductions of 8.0% in aflatoxin levels after cleaning (from a 5 μg/kg contaminated maize sample) and 57.0% (from a 120 μg/kg sample).
 The subsequent removal of bran and germ led to a further decrease in contamination levels in products destined for human consumption.
 However, the components usually intended for animal feed production were the most contaminated.
 Relying on this method for aflatoxin management in Africa is a challenge because many producers cannot afford drying operations which separate bran and germ from the grains, nor can they comply with requirements or guidance that may give rise to food insecurity.
 Methods or technologies that prevent contamination, pre and post-harvest are more practical and therefore recommended.

-23.5.3 Wet Milling
+5.3 Wet Milling

 Wet milling is also widely used in the processing of maize.
-In the wet milling process, aflatoxin , fibre and germ are segregated primarily (40% and (30 – 42% respectively) in the water used for steeping (Njapau et al., 1998).
+In the wet milling process, aflatoxin , and fibre and germ are segregated primarily (40% and 30 – 42%, respectively) in the water used for steeping (Njapau et al., 1998).
 This is because aflatoxins have relatively high solubility in the water fraction.
 When the wet milling process is used for the production of starch, 1% or less of the original quantity of aflatoxin ends up in the starch (Yahl et al., 1971).
 Despite its potential for reduction of aflatoxin contamination in food, wet milling is impractical under current African conditions as most people rely on home grown maize which is dry milled and often consumed as whole meal.

-23.5.4 Solvent extraction
+5.4 Solvent extraction